scambier/TQ-Bundler/README.md

 TQ-Bundler literally replaces `include` statements with the raw contents of said included files.
 Since statements like `require` or `import` work differently, I wanted to avoid any confusion.

-**The bundled file only contains the code, how can I bundle *this* with the assets file?**
+**The bundle file only contains the code, how can I bundle *this* with the assets file?**

+Simply `ctrl+s` inside TIC-80, and your whole game (code + assets) will be saved to `game.lua`

 For convenience, TQ-Bundler leaves the game file (the one containing your sprites & sounds) alone.
 This allows you to edit those assets inside TIC-80 and your code inside your external editor, without risking to overwrite one or the other.

-Simply `ctrl+s` inside TIC-80, and your whole game (code + assets) will be saved to `game.lua`

 ### TypeScript support